Abs0lute-Zer0/AbsoluteZero.github.io/index.md

 ### User Needs

-In order to better understand how to design a product of this type, the team worked together to come up with a list of different possible user needs that would provide essential information to keep in mind when it came time to begin designing a device.
-The team determined that the target usre would most likely be individuals/companies with intrests in their local weather or researchers.
+To better understand how to design a product of this type, the team worked together to come up with a list of possible user needs that would provide essential information to keep in mind when it came time to begin designing a device.
+The team determined that the target users would most likely be individuals/companies with an interest in their local weather or researchers.
 A sample of these user needs is listed below:

 * Device needs to be affordable
-* Needs to be easily assembled/repared
+* Needs to be easily assembled/repaired
 * It needs to ensure effortless relocation
 * Device needs to be simplistic in control to ensure user accessibility
-* The data recorded needs to be relyable and accurate
+* The data recorded needs to be reliable and accurate
 * Needs to be durable and able to withstand the conditions it is testing in

-For the the full list of user needs, please go to [Appendix B: User Needs, Benchmarking, and Requirements](UserNeedsBenchmarking&Requirements.md)
+For the full list of user needs, please go to [Appendix B: User Needs, Benchmarking, and Requirements](UserNeedsBenchmarking&Requirements.md)

 ### Voices of Customers (VOC) Benchmarking

 For this, the team decided to do some research on our main experts who would be meteorological experts as well as casual day-to-day customers.
 We looked at what information is important for both types of customers to know in an easy and fast manner.
-The main data that was important for our customers to know was: the temperature forecast (with a maximum and minimum value), the humidity outside, and a reasonable prediction of the weather.
+The main data that was important for our customers to know was: the temperature forecast (with a maximum and minimum value), the humidity outside, and a reasonable weather prediction.
 This way the user can receive a notification to their phone so that way they can get ready for their day while taking into consideration the weather forecast.

 For the list of searches done, please go to [Appendix B: User Needs, Benchmarking, and Requirements](UserNeedsBenchmarking&Requirements.md)